calder/rust-goldenfile/README.md

 }
 ```

 When the `Mint` goes out of scope, it compares the contents of each file to its checked-in golden version and fails the test if they differ.
-To update the check-in versions, run:
+To update the checked-in versions, run:
 ```sh
 UPDATE_GOLDENFILES=1 cargo test
 ```